Season 3 Overview

 Unless Mark brings that up every time.

-But if they hadn’t seen him for an entire week, that’s problematic: either Gene went to coma and couldn’t receive any visit or, more likely, Jonathan and Mark were somewhere else working a different assignment.
-It’s possible: it’s been established the series doesn’t show all the assignments Jonathan and Mark work on, and some episodes might take place concurrently (more about it at the “Assignment Schedule” entry here).
+More likely, Jonathan and Mark were busy working a different assignment somewhere else.
+It’s possible: it’s been established the series doesn’t show all the assignments Jonathan and Mark work on, and some episodes may take place concurrently (more about it at the “Assignment Schedule” entry here).
 Maybe they had something else to do.

 Or maybe they were just having a holiday, which was the idea in the first place.